turboapps/docs/server/hub_server/administration.md

 The **Federation** page allows you to configure federation across multiple domains to reduce setup time and keep domain resources in sync.
 According to these settings, the server will will periodically check the source domain for updates and replicate any changes.
 The available configurations are described below:

-- **Domain URL**: A federation source URL from which domain resources will be replicated.
+- **Source Domain URL**: A federation source URL from which domain resources will be replicated.

 - **API Key**: The API key is used to access federation resources from the federation source.
 This API key must be configured as a system-level key on the source server.
 See [Managing API Keys](/docs/server/hub-server/administration#managing-hub-managing-api-keys) for information on configured API keys.

 - **Default Synchronization Frequency**: The frequency at which this server will check the federation source for updates.

+- **Request Forwarding**: Automatically pull repositories from the federated domain when a local repository is not found.

+- **Revision History Length**: Number of application revisions to pull from the remote repository.

+- **Identity Federation**: Federate identity data from the source domain, including users, groups, directory services, and authentication settings.

+- **Workspace Federation**: Federate selected workspaces from the source domain.
+All repositories associated with the selected workspaces will also be federated.

 ### Managing a Server